Home » Parent PLUS Loans

 The Income-Contingent Repayment, however, boasts the lowest paid amount over time at $117,000.
 However, payments range from $1,200 to 1,300 per month.

-Borrowers can adjust their income, allowing for a lower monthly payment under ICR.
-Below are four strategies to lower your payment under ICR for Parent PLUS Loans.
+Borrowers can adjust their income, allowing for a lower monthly payment under ICR and IBR plans.
+Below are four strategies to reduce your payment.

 1. Maximize pre-tax retirement contributions

 Contributing to pre-tax retirement accounts or health savings accounts (HSA) reduces your Adjusted Gross Income (AGI).
-Since the ICR plan uses your AGI to calculate your monthly payment, a lower AGI translates to a lower monthly payment.
+Since the ICR and IBR plans use your AGI to calculate your monthly payment, a lower AGI translates to a lower monthly payment.

 2. Married borrowers can file their taxes separately

-Typically, only one parent holds the Parent PLUS Loans, so filing taxes separately means only the borrower’s income (excludes spousal income) is considered for the ICR payment calculation.
+Typically, only one parent holds the Parent PLUS Loans, so filing taxes separately means only the borrower’s income (excludes spousal income) is considered for the ICR or IBR payment calculation.

 There are some things you miss out on by filing separately, so it’s important to meet with a tax professional before taking this step.